rjfaust/cmps3360/syllabus.md

 See the [Schedule Page](./schedule.md) for the schedule and assignments.

-This is an upper division computer science course, *it is hard*, there will be a lot of work.
-You will sometimes have multiple assignments at a time and be responsible for managing the deadlines.
+This is an upper division computer science course, there will be a lot of work.
 Expect to spend 4-6 hours per week **outside of class** on this course ([Tulane policy is 1-2 hours per hour in class](https://catalog.tulane.edu/)).

 If you need help please check the [discussion board on Canvas!](https://tulane.instructure.com/).
 We check it regularly to answer common questions on projects and homeworks.
 The solution to your question might already be there!